MeiKatz/de-ruby-style-guide/README-deDE.md

 > -- Jerry Coffin (on indentation)

 * <a name="utf-8"></a>
-  Nutze `UTF-8` als Kodierung für die Quelledatei.
+  Nutze `UTF-8` als Kodierung für die Quelldatei.
 <sup>[[link](#utf-8)]</sup>

 * <a name="spaces-indentation"></a>